Where to Go Snowmobiling in Quebec: Our Favorite Spots

 - Chalets Condos sur le Fjord: modern chalets and apartments 8 km from the Saguenay National Park.

-- Chalet La Caille: a typical regional chalet made entirely of wood for a cosy atmosphere.
+- Chalet La Caille: a typical regional chalet made entirely of wood for a cozy atmosphere.

 - Camping Le 4 Chemins: discover this 3-star campsite with its warm and friendly welcome.